ibra-mustafa/TeamsLike-ChatApp/README.md

-### don't use npm start immediately you need first to install chat engine dependency with the blow command
+###if you want to follow along and build it yourself don't use npm start immediately you need first to install chat engine dependency with the blow command

  npm install react-chat-engine